 According to IndustryARC the Industrial Internet of Things market will reach 123.89 billion USD by 2021.
-The sector that will generate the most revenue, IndustryARC says, is manufacturing (and advanced manufacturing) but the highest growth is for the healthcare or medical devices segment.
+The sector that will generate the most revenue, IndustryARC says, is manufacturing (and advanced manufacturing) but the highest growth is for the digital health or medical devices segment.

 The Industrial IoT: reshaping industries, companies and even countries